microsoft/moaw/workshops/fabric-ss/workshop.md

 ## Train the model

 This section covers training a deep learning model on the Serengeti dataset.
-The Serengeti dataset is a collection of wildlife images captured by camera traps in the Serengeti National Park in Tanzania.
-The goal of this project is to train a model that can accurately classify the different species of animals in the images.
+To begin create a new notebook and rename it to `train-model` as described in the previous section.

 ### Load the sample dataset